 Gavin McCarney gained 510 all-purpose yards (377 passing, 133 rushing) along with five touchdowns as Colgate defeated Georgetown, 57-36 in Hamilton, New York this afternoon.

-Led by McCarney's efforts, Colgate set a school record with 707 total yards of offense, breaking its previous watermark of 678 yards in a 61-28 win over Lehigh in 1997.
+Led by McCarney's efforts, Colgate set a school record with 707 total yards of offense, breaking its previous watermark of 678 in a 61-28 win over Lehigh in 1997.

 Senior running back Jordan McCord helped McCarney pace the Raider rushing attack with 154 yards and two touchdowns on 35 carries.
 Junior wide receiver Daniel Cason led all Colgate receivers with nine catches for 173 yards.

 Georgetown's offense was not able to keep up with the Colgate attack today, but freshman quarterback Kyle Nolan and sophomore wide receiver Kevin Macari formed an unbreakable connection, hooking up for four Hoya touchdowns.
 Nolan was the fourth-string quarterback entering this season and made his first career start following numerous injuries.

 The Hoyas cut a second-quarter deficit to 17-14 following a nine-yard pass from Nolan to Macari, but Colgate responded with three touchdowns before the first half ended.
 McCarney found McConnell in the end zone with five seconds left to help give Colgate a 37-14 halftime advantage.

 Georgetown responded in the third quarter with two touchdowns in just over three minutes.
 Nolan found Macari for 62 yards to make the score 37-21.
 Following a Jeremy Grasso interception on Colgate's next drive, Macari found the end zone on a three-yard rush just four plays later.
 A two-point conversion cut the Colgate lead to one possession, 37-29.